(A) MCPs must develop and implement written policies that ensure that members have and are informed of the following rights:

 (9) To request and receive a copy of their medical records, and to be able to request that their medical records be amended or corrected.

 (10) To be afforded the opportunity to approve or refuse the release of information except when release is required by law.

 (11) To be afforded the opportunity to refuse treatment or therapy.
 Members who refuse treatment or therapy will be counseled relative to the consequences of their decision, and documentation will be entered into the medical record accordingly.

-(13) To be assured that all written member information provided by the MCP is available:
+(13) To be provided written member information from the MCP :

 (a) At no cost to the member,

 (b) In the prevalent non-English languages of members in the MCP's service area, and

 (c) In alternative formats and in an appropriate manner that takes into consideration the special needs of members including but not limited to visually-limited and LRP members.